wilmix8/JAVA7.0/README.md

 =========================

-OakJava7 is invented by Wilmix Jemin J by Dotweb3.0 Programming language in Dotweb3.0 and java.But now the Implementation is changed to CH$ P.L.
+OakJava7 is invented by Wilmix Jemin J by Dotweb3.0 Programming language in Dotweb3.0 and java.But now the Java Implementation is changed to CH$ P.L.
 Because there is no code security in Java/J2ee when i create the Oakjava7 compiler.
 So the Oakjava7 implementation is changed to CH$ P.L.
 We know the fact  Dotweb3.0 is invented in CH$ and